-Credit cards are a fantastic way to build credit, but things can quickly get out of control.
-One expense can lead to 10 purchases and, before you know it, your bill is too large for you to pay off by the end of the month.
+Credit cards are a fantastic way to build credit, but things can quickly get complicated.
+One expense can lead to 10 purchases and, before you know it, your bill is too expensive for you to pay off by the end of the month.
 Then you’re stuck with a roll over balance and a high interest rate.

 So, how can you avoid this and other credit card faux pas?
 We’ve put together these tips:

 Don’t choose the first credit card option that comes your way.
 Look at multiple factors, including interest rate, annual percentage rate, cash back fees, and annual fees.
 Some credit cards will offer a large credit limit, but a small disclosure can reveal a large interest rate.
 We recommend doing some research before applying.